Common Name: Walkingsticks / Stick Insects / Leaf Insects / Phasmids

 Greek Origins of Name: Phasmatodea, derived from the Greek “phasm” meaning phantom, refers to the cryptic appearance and behavior of these insects.

-Distribution: Common in tropical and subtropical climates where they are found living on their host plants.
-Approximately 2 family and 32 species in North America and 3 family and >2500 species worldwide
+Common in tropical and subtropical climates where they are found living on their host plants.
+Approximately 2 families and 32 species in North America and 3 families and >2500 species worldwide.

 The leaf and stick insects are sometimes grouped as a family or suborder of Orthoptera.
 All species are herbivores.
 As the name “walkingstick” implies, most phasmids are slender, cylindrical, and cryptically colored to resemble the twigs and branches on which they live.
 Members of the family Timemidae (=Phyllidae) bear a strong resemblance to leaves: abdomens are broad and flat, legs have large lateral extensions, and coloration is primarily brown, green, or yellow.
 Most walkingsticks are slow-moving insects, a behavior pattern that is consistent with their cryptic lifestyle.
 In a few tropical species, the adults have well-developed wings, but most phasmids are brachypterous (reduced wings) or secondarily wingless.
 Stick insects are most abundant in the tropics where some species may be up to 30 cm (12 inches) in length.
 Females do not have a well-developed ovipositor so they cannot insert their eggs into host plant tissue like most other Orthoptera.
 Instead, the eggs are dropped singly onto the ground, sometimes from great heights.